"Celebrating Heritage Month": Cape Town Woman’s Vanilla Biltong Cookie Gets South Africa’s Attention

 PAY ATTENTION: Briefly News is now on YouTube!
 Check out our interviews on Briefly TV Life now!

-Noting that the business was "celebrating Heritage Month" and showing how local is lekker, Megan shared the other flavours in a separate video:
+Noting that the business was "celebrating Heritage Month" and showing how local is lekker, Megan shared with Briefly News the other flavours set to make a debut:

 1. Boeber cookie